1. Home

 Tribal Environmental Justice Specialist

-The position of Tribal Environmental Justice Specialist was created in the 2022 Legislature to oversee the Department’s environmental, energy climate, and natural and cultural resource work, including the Energy Transition Act, the 30 x 30 Initiative, the 50 Year Water Plan, and the Hydrogen Hub initiative, among many others, and was filled in June of 2023 .
+The position of Tribal Environmental Justice Specialist (TEJS) was created in the 2022 Legislature to oversee the Department’s environmental, energy climate, and natural and cultural resource work, including the Energy Transition Act, the 30 x 30 Initiative, the 50 Year Water Plan, and the Hydrogen Hub initiative, among many others, and was filled in June of 2023 .
 A primary goal is to ensure expanded outreach, engagement and collaboration with the Nations, Pueblos, Tribes and Indigenous peoples and stakeholders, while protecting the interests of these groups in Legislatively-assigned Boards and Commissions, as well as other work groups etc., that may impact all these peoples.

 • Energy Transition Act (SB 489, 2019)